Federal student loan update: Still waiting on Washington

 Interestingly, a new plan was floated by U.S. Senators Tom Coburn, M.D.
 (R-OK) and Richard Burr (R-NC) just this week.

 The “Comprehensive Student Loan Protection Act,” aims to “…provide a long-term fix to the interest rate on subsidized student loans by changing the structure for all new federal student loans first disbursed after July 1, 2012, to become a fixed-variable rate.
-It requires the applicable rate of interest for student loans to be equal online pharmacy to the bond equivalent rate of 10-year Treasury bills auctioned at final auction prior to June 1st plus 3 percent.
+It requires the applicable rate of interest for student loans to be equal to the bond equivalent rate of 10-year Treasury bills auctioned at final auction prior to June 1st plus 3 percent.
 Lastly, it directs any remaining savings left over to be sent to the Treasury for the purpose of debt reduction.”

 However, while debate continues, the subsidized Stafford loan rate is set to double come this July unless a new bill is passed.
 Stay tuned politicos, this may get even more interesting.